 A PSD is a Photoshop file.
 Save your characters in this format with separate layers for each limb.
-(The Creature Software will even remember your the names you given your layers and how they are arranged.)
+(The Creature Software will even remember the names you have given your layers and how they are arranged.)
 There are also many useful tutorials for Photoshop beginners.
 Download my Pluma PSD example here.

 Tips for Designing Your Character

 By keeping these questions in mind, you can simplify the process for rigging and animating later on.
 The most basic, and possibly most important step in prepping your artwork for Creature is making sure your character is properly divided up (regardless of whether you are using a layered PSD file or an image atlas PNG).

 Where will you see the most rotation?
 A good place to divide these pieces is where you expect to see extreme amounts of rotation.
 Anatomy is a great reference for this, consider the natural joints found in animals or the human body such as the knees and elbows.
 Other areas where you can expect to see rotation include a character’s shoulders, head, and thighs.

 Which pieces can overlap?
 By dividing a character’s shirt and pants you can get overlapping that feels realistic rather than stretching and squashing from a solid piece of art.
 If your character has, say, a scarf or jewelry, you would want those items to move and react independently, rather than move statically with your character’s torso or limbs.